 How to get a residence permit in Turkey?

-The Presidency of Migraiton Management is in charge of giving out the residence pemrit.
+The Presidency of Migration Management is in charge of giving out the residence permit.
 To get a residence permit, you need to prepare the following documents: a copy of your passport, 4 biometric photos, a notarized translation of your income certificate, a receipt for paying state taxes, a medical insurance policy, and proof of your reason for staying in Turkey and where you live there.

 A person with a property worth at least $50,000, an entrepreneur, or a tourist can get a residence permit.
 Freelancers and digital nomads use a tourist residency permit to live in Turkey and work remotely in another country.
 A person may not get a residence permit if they can't explain why they want to stay in the country.

 It takes between one and three months to complete it.
 Online, they fill out a preliminary application.
-At an interview with the Migration Management, they bring their documents and, if approved, they get a residence card.
+At an interview with Migration Management, they bring their documents and if approved, they get a residence card.

 How long do I need to live in Turkey for permanent residence?

-Permanent residence - an indefinite residence permit in Turkey can be obtained if you live there for at least 8 years and do not spend more than a year outside the country in total.
+Permanent residence - an indefinite residence permit in Turkey can be obtained if you live there for at least 8 years and do not spend more than a year outside the country.

 To obtain a permanent residence permit, a foreigner needs to provide the following documents:

-- Receipts for payment of state taxes for the issuance of a residence permit and residence permit card.
+6. Receipts for payment of state taxes for issuing a residence permit and residence permit card.

 How to obtain Turkish citizenship?